mailtoharshyadav/astar/paperFll.md

 1. Abstract

-Pathfinding is a fundamental requirement in autonomous robotics, and the A* algorithm remains one of the most efficient and widely adopted approaches for solving this problem.
-This paper explores the impact of heuristic selection on A* performance by comparing four heuristics: Manhattan, Euclidean, Diagonal (Chebyshev), and a custom Hybrid heuristic that combines Manhattan and Euclidean.
-These were tested across multiple map types—open arena, obstacle-dense random fields, room-like partitions, and maze-like corridors—representing realistic robotic navigation environments.
+Pathfinding is a fundamental requirement in autonomous robotics, and the A* algorithm remains one of the most efficient and widely adopted approaches for this task.
+This paper investigates the impact of heuristic selection on A* performance by comparing four heuristic strategies: Manhattan, Euclidean, Diagonal (Chebyshev), and a custom Hybrid heuristic combining Manhattan and Euclidean with equal weight.

-Performance was evaluated using key metrics including path length, computation time, node expansions, and deviation from optimal cost.
-Results demonstrate that Manhattan is the fastest but often leads to suboptimal paths, while Euclidean offers greater accuracy at higher computational cost.
-The Hybrid heuristic, weighted equally between Manhattan and Euclidean, achieves a balance by reducing path cost without significant increase in execution time.
-Visual path overlays further illustrate the trade-offs between heuristics.
-This study provides empirical insight into heuristic design for A* and proposes a direction for future work in adaptive or map-aware heuristics tailored to specific environments.
+These heuristics were tested on a diverse set of map environments, including open fields, obstacle-dense layouts, indoor-like room partitions, maze-like corridors, and a weighted multi-terrain map (Map18 from the Moving AI benchmark) that simulates real-world cost variations.
+For each heuristic and map, we collected detailed metrics: path length, nodes expanded, execution time, and deviation from expected cost.

+Results reveal that Manhattan is consistently the fastest, but often produces suboptimal paths, especially in open or diagonal-friendly maps.
+Euclidean and Diagonal improve path quality but at the cost of greater computational load.
+The Hybrid heuristic effectively balances both, offering near-optimal path length with reduced expansion overhead.
+In weighted terrain, it outperforms Manhattan in path quality while remaining significantly faster than Euclidean.

+This study offers empirical insights into heuristic design and presents practical guidance for deploying A* in varied robotic contexts, especially where trade-offs between speed, accuracy, and terrain sensitivity are critical.

 ⸻

 2. Introduction

-Efficient path planning is a cornerstone of autonomous mobile robotics, enabling agents to navigate complex environments to reach target destinations.
-The A* algorithm is a widely used solution in both academia and industry due to its balance of optimality and efficiency.
-However, A*’s performance heavily depends on the choice of heuristic function, which estimates the remaining cost from a node to the goal.
-In real-world robotics—such as warehouse automation, delivery systems, or indoor navigation—the structure of the environment can significantly impact heuristic effectiveness.

-While the Manhattan heuristic is well-suited for grid-based 4-directional movement and offers computational speed, it often produces longer paths when diagonal movement is allowed.
-Conversely, Euclidean and Diagonal heuristics offer greater accuracy in open or flexible spaces but require more node expansions and computation.
-This paper investigates the behavior of these heuristics across a range of map types and introduces a Hybrid heuristic that balances speed and optimality.

-By treating each map as a simulated robot navigation task, we explore how each heuristic performs under different spatial constraints and propose empirical guidelines for heuristic selection in robotic applications.
+Efficient and reliable path planning is a fundamental requirement in autonomous robotics, enabling agents to move from a start point to a destination while avoiding obstacles and minimizing travel cost.
+Among the various algorithms developed for this purpose, the A* search algorithm has become a cornerstone of modern pathfinding due to its balance between optimality and efficiency when guided by an admissible heuristic.

+A*’s performance, however, is highly sensitive to the choice of heuristic function—a component that estimates the cost to reach the goal from any given node.
+In robotic navigation, this means the selected heuristic directly influences not only path optimality but also computational cost, node expansions, and responsiveness in real-time environments.
+While classic heuristics like Manhattan, Euclidean, and Chebyshev (Diagonal) have long been used in grid-based pathfinding, their effectiveness can vary widely across different map structures and terrain types.

+To explore these dynamics, this study implements and evaluates multiple heuristics across a suite of test environments:
+	•	Binary grid maps: including open arenas, dense random fields, partitioned room-like spaces, and tight mazes.
+	•	Weighted multi-terrain maps: such as Map18 from the Moving AI benchmark, where terrain traversal cost varies by region, simulating roads, grass, or uneven terrain.

+A novel Hybrid heuristic—a weighted combination of Manhattan and Euclidean functions—is also introduced, designed to bridge the gap between speed and accuracy.

+The goal of this paper is to provide an empirical study of how different heuristics perform across diverse map structures, with a focus on robotic applicability.
+By analyzing metrics such as path length, nodes expanded, execution time, and cost deviation, the study offers guidance for selecting or designing heuristics tailored to specific robotic use cases—be it warehouse automation, terrain navigation, or real-time delivery.

+⸻

 ⸻